 College of Business.
-The Technology M.B.A. is an evening program designed specifically for technology professionals.
+The technology M.B.A. is an evening program designed specifically for technology professionals.
 The degree program is offered at the ASU Research Park.
 Cases, applications, and examples emphasize technology, global competition, and rapid organizational change.
 The evening M.B.A. is offered at the ASU Downtown Center.
 It is designed to meet the needs of working professionals and combines theoretical concepts with practical applications.
 Call the College of Business at 480/965-3332 for detailed information about these degree programs.

 College of Education.
-Three education degrees-the Bachelor of Arts in Education degree in Elementary Education and two Master of Education degrees-are available through the Off-Campus Degree Program.
+Three education degrees-the Bachelor of Arts in Education degree in Elementary Education; the Master of Education degree in Curriculum and Instruction, with concentrations in either multicultural education or secondary education; and the DELTA doctorate, which leads to the Doctor of Education degree in Educational Administration and Supervision-are available through the Off-Campus Degree Program.
 These degree programs are targeted to specific audiences.
-To learn more about these education degrees, call 480/965-1644.
+To learn more about these education degrees, call 480/965-1644 (regarding the bachelor's or master's degrees) or 480/965-6357 (regarding the doctorate).

 College of Public Programs.
 The College of Public Programs offers a Master of Public Administration (M.P.A.) degree.
 This interdisciplinary program is designed to provide professional training for careers in public administration and management.
-Opportunities for completing course work leading to an M.P.A. are offered during evening hours at the ASU Main Campus and the ASU Downtown Center.
-For more information about this program, call 480/ 965-3926 or write
+Opportunities for completing course work leading to an M.P.A. are offered during evening hours at ASU Main and the ASU Downtown Center.
+For more information, call 480/965-3926 or write

-DR DICKINSON McGAW SCHOOL OF PUBLIC AFFAIRS ARIZONA STATE UNIVERSITY PO BOX 87063 TEMPE AZ 85287-0603
+SCHOOL OF PUBLIC AFFAIRS ARIZONA STATE UNIVERSITY PO BOX 87063 TEMPE AZ 85287-0603

-School of Social Work.
 The School of Social Work, in cooperation with the College of Extended Education, offers a Bachelor of Social Work degree in Tucson.
 This program is grant-funded for a five-year period and offers a part-time curriculum designed to increase the number of trained child welfare social workers in the rural areas of Arizona.
 For more information, call 520/884-5507, extension 19.